Pylons/pyramid/docs/narr/viewconfig.rst

 The first argument, ``view``, is required.
 It must either be a Python object which is the view itself or a :term:`dotted Python name` to such an object.
+In the above example, ``view`` is the ``hello_world`` function.
 All other arguments are optional.
 See :meth:`pyramid.config.Configurator.add_view` for more information.

+When you use only :meth:`~pyramid.config.Configurator.add_view` to add view configurations, you don't need to issue a :term:`scan` in order for the view configuration to take effect.

 .. index::
    single: resource interfaces